b-konishi/ChaoticNeuralNetwork/readme.md

 	print("optimized loss: {0}".format(opt_network.fx_opt))
 ~~~

-Function 'f' is the function which you wanna minimize.
+'f' is the function which you wanna minimize.
 You can optimize the arguments of the function.
 In detail, see my code.